StackOps/fabuloso/README.md

 ## What is FABuloso?

-Fabuloso is a fabric script executor that handles plugable components inside a catalog and configurable remote environments.
+Fabuloso is a provider-agnostic remote script executor (although currently we only use Fabric) that handles plugable components inside a catalog and runs them into configurable remote environments to handle IT deployments.

-In StackOps we use FABuloso mainly to manage OpenStack deployments.
+In StackOps we use FABuloso mainly to manage OpenStack deployments with our own components.

 ### What is a Component

-A component is just a directory that holds a python module and a configuration file.
+A component is just a directory that holds a python module and a definition file.

- Configuration file defines which services of the module are exposed to be executed.
-For instance, the embedded 'mysql' configuration file is:
+ Definition file defines which services of the module are exposed to be executed.
+For instance, a 'mysql' configuration would be:

 ```yaml
 name: mysql